g e n u i n e i d e a s

 • A combi-oven is designed to add humidity to heat- it's the future of baking.

 Replacing water with vodka in a pastry shell results in a flaky crisp dough- which curiously stalls during cooking just like barbecued meat.
-What is the connection?
+What is the connection to BBQ and hard water?

 Pizza dough also stalls, but the perfect crust depends more on heating rates than evaporative cooling.